alefonsecabb/alefonsecabb/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is **Alexandre da Fonseca** and my nickname is "alefonsecabb"!

-- 👀 I’m interested in Data Science and Business Intelligence.
+- 👀 I’m interested in Machine Learning, Data Science and Business Intelligence.
 - 🌱 I’m currently studying Data Science at University of Techonology - FATEC Jundiaí - , and working at BANCO DO BRASIL S.A., where I manage a 28 people team in Human Resources, and also develop business tools mainly in Power BI and EXCEL, providing Insights according to the company's strategies.
 - 💞️ I’m looking to collaborate on Open Source projects
 - 📫 How to reach me alefonsecabb@gmail.com